 Make changes to licensed premises

-- changes that require building certification, including new outdoor beer gardens or al fresco areas
+- changes that need a building certificate, such as a new outdoor beer garden or al fresco area

 - adding extra rooms

 - removing or installing walls